agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

   - check number of elements in a cluster
   - what to do categorical variables?
    Perhaps as [here](https://datascience.stackexchange.com/a/9385/67821), maybe we just [one hot encode](https://pbpython.com/categorical-encoding.html) them?
-  - get silouette score and plot the variables to visibly see the variables and how they're clustering is...
+  - get silhouette score and plot the variables to visibly see the variables and how they're clustering is...
   - compare different variables for each cluster (using avg for example), or look at the centroid values ...